paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step2.md

 **Time to complete step:** 2 Minutes

-First, we need to clear the screen of your interactive learning environment so that you can view your work in an uncluttered view.
+First, we need to clear the screen of your interactive learning environment so that you can view your work in an uncluttered manner.

 `clear`{{execute}}